Anaxagor1987/arrangeus.github.io/tutorials/FEATURE_IDEAS.md

 ## Crews

-- **Crew color** - crews currently store only name and short name.
-A default color per crew member, applied when creating a choreography from the crew, would save setup time.
+- **Crew color and shape** - crews currently store only name and short name.
+A default color and shape per crew member, applied when creating a choreography from the crew, would save setup time and let choreographers pre-assign visual identifiers to their dancers once rather than per choreography.
 - **Duplicate and archive for crews** - choreographies support both, but crews don't.
 Useful for managing seasonal roster changes without losing previous versions.
 - **Retroactive crew sync** - updating a crew has no effect on choreographies already created from it.
 An opt-in sync to push name changes to existing choreographies would help when a dancer's name changes mid-season.
+- **Merge multiple crews** - currently you can only pick one crew when creating a choreography.
+Being able to combine two or more crews would cover joint performances or mixed-group pieces without having to rebuild the roster manually.
+- **Reorder dancers inside a crew** - dancer order in a crew is currently fixed.
+Being able to reorder them would let choreographers control the default layout when applying the crew to a new choreography.
+- **Recently deleted crews** - crews are permanently deleted with no recovery option.
+A trash or recently deleted list, similar to choreographies, would prevent accidental loss.
+- **Crew avatar and description** - crews currently have only a name.
+An avatar image and a short description field would help distinguish crews at a glance and add useful context (e.g. group age range, school, season notes).
+- **Apply a crew to an existing choreography** - currently crews can only be used at creation time.
+Being able to apply a crew to a choreography that already exists - matching dancers by name or mapping them manually - would be useful when the roster is finalised after the piece has already been started.
+- **Create a crew from selected dancers** - currently crews must be built from scratch.
+Being able to select dancers in an existing choreography and save them as a new crew would make it easy to capture a roster that was assembled ad-hoc.
+- **Auto-tag with crew name on creation** - when creating a choreography from a crew, suggest adding a tag matching the crew name (or apply it automatically if that tag already exists).
+Would keep the library organised without extra manual steps.

 ---